niklasp/heroku-buildpack-wordpress/README.markdown

 ```bash
 $ heroku apps:open
 ```

+Creating a S3 bucket for the wordpress
+* go to [https://console.aws.amazon.com/iam/home?#home](https://console.aws.amazon.com/iam/home?#home) and create a new user with the correct permission settings
+* create a new bucket 'projectname'
+* edit the cors policy file

 > Happy?
 Add your site to the growing [list of WordPress sites runnning on Heroku](https://github.com/mchung/heroku-buildpack-wordpress/wiki/Sites-running-WordPress-on-Heroku).